pawelgrzybek/pawelgrzybek.com/content/posts/2023-10-05-migration-from-single-content-files-to-hugo-page-bundles/index.md

 This single change doesn't look like a lot to the visitor, but it was a massive improvement for me as a publisher.
 I can also reveal that I am planning to translate some of my posts into Polish, and with page bundles, it will be a breeze.

+If you're curious about how it works, [the source code for my website is available on GitHub](https://github.com/pawelgrzybek/pawelgrzybek.com).
+Shout out if you have any questions or suggestions.
+Peace ✌️